EtchedPixels/Fuzix-Compiler-Kit/README.md

 ## Status

 The compiler can parse and generate output for the full Fuzix codebase.
-The code generator being worked on first is for the 8085 and it's currently at the point it can build a kernel and user space that runs correctly, with the 8080 code generator fairly close to this state.
-The code generator still needs some work, and the support libraries a fair bit of debugging.
+The code generator being worked on first is for the 8080/5 and it's currently at the point it can build a kernel and user space that runs correctly, except for a couple of apps that need bugs chasing down.
+The code generator still needs some work, and the support libraries a bit of debugging.
 The front end and core compiler should now be reasonably stable although some bugs undoubtedly remain.

 ## Installation